 To best explain what a long tail keyword is, it is best to use an example.

-You have one person searching “shoes” are more likely to be browsing and less likely to convert to a purchase.
+You have one person searching “shoes” is more likely to be browsing and less likely to convert to a purchase.
 However, a person searching “low price red women’s size 7 high heel shoe” is ready to purchase immediately.

 Long-tail keywords are how actually search the internet.
 Utilizing them will help you outrank your competition by giving your content more context.
 The average conversion rate for long-tail keywords is 36%.